sseth345/srilanka-learning-platform/BOOK_UPLOAD_SETUP.md

 - Upload progress indicator
 - Auto-closes on success

-#### BookViewer (`/frontend/src/components/BookViewer.tsx`)
+#### Direct Downloads
-- PDF viewer in modal dialog
-- Embedded iframe for viewing PDFs
-- Download button with tracking
-- Full-screen mode option
-- Tracks view count automatically
+- Library cards provide a single **Download PDF** button
+- Clicking download triggers the backend to track the download and serves the Cloudinary file directly
+- Browser saves the file using the original filename/extension (e.g., `.pdf`)

 #### Library Page (`/frontend/src/pages/Library.tsx`)
 - **For Teachers**:
   - Upload button
-  - View/download/delete own books
+  - Download/delete own books
   - See upload statistics

 - **For Students**: